30 Types of Beetles in Wisconsin

 The American Oil Beetle is an important part of the natural food web as it helps to pollinate plants and disperse the seeds of flowers and other plants.

-It is also a beneficial insect for gardeners as it helps to control pests such as aphids and other soft-bodied insects.
+It is also beneficial for gardeners as it helps control pests such as aphids and other soft-bodied insects.

 3. Ant Like Longhorn Beetle